Touchstone Pictures: Renomination

-Distribution label
+DreamWorks deal and dormancy

-In 2009, Disney repurposed Touchstone as a distribution label for films produced by DreamWorks Studios.
-Disney financed DreamWorks productions with $90 million more available under its agreement if DreamWorks could not get additional equity funding.
-In 2012, Disney reportedly was in early stages in considering Touchstone's fate, including a possible sale.
+In 2009, Disney entered into a distribution deal with DreamWorks Studios and repurposed Touchstone as a distribution label for DreamWorks films.
+Disney provided $100 million in financing to DreamWorks productions and an additional $75 million credit line if DreamWorks could not get additional equity funding.
+In January 2012, Disney was reportedly in the early stages of considering Touchstone's fate, including a possible sale.

 Following Disney's decision not to renew their long-standing deal with Jerry Bruckheimer Films in 2013, producer Jerry Bruckheimer revealed that he insisted on revitalizing the Touchstone label for production.
 Disney was uninterested, with studio chairman Alan Horn admitting that Touchstone's output had been reduced to only distributing DreamWorks' films as those films were in the label's interest.
-In addition to DreamWorks' films, Touchstone also released non Disney-branded animated films such as Gnomeo & Juliet, The Wind Rises, and Strange Magic.
+In addition to DreamWorks' films, Touchstone also released non-Disney-branded animated films such as Gnomeo & Juliet, The Wind Rises, and Strange Magic.

 By the end of the DreamWorks deal in August 2016, Disney had distributed 14 of DreamWorks' original 30-picture agreement, with thirteen through Touchstone.
 The deal ended with The Light Between Oceans being the final theatrical film released by Disney under the Touchstone banner.
 Universal Pictures then replaced Disney as DreamWorks' distributor.
 Disney retained the film rights to these DreamWorks films in perpetuity as compensation for the studio's outstanding loan.

-As of 2017, following the release of The Light Between Oceans, the label became defunct.
+Following the release of The Light Between Oceans, the label became defunct.
 Since then, several other Disney divisions have produced or are developing television series and films based on previous Touchstone properties—such as Turner & Hooch, High Fidelity, Three Men and a Baby, Sister Act, and Real Steel—for Disney+ and Hulu.
-Following the acquisition of the entertainment assets of 21st Century Fox in 2019, both 20th Century Studios (formerly 20th Century Fox) and Searchlight Pictures (formerly Fox Searchlight Pictures) labels currently release the majority of adult and mature content produced by Walt Disney Studios.